Lipton Financial Services

-We need not make precise projections in terms of cash flow and earnings, other than presenting the rough parameters below.
-Our statistical template provided above assumes only a continuation of the four company operated stores that are in place, maintenance of the other two operating segments, and no surprises, positive or negative.
+We need not make precise projections in terms of cash flow and earnings, other than presenting the rough parameters below, even if some of the developments as described above could affect results.
+Our statistical template provided above assumes only a continuation of the four company operated stores that are in place, maintenance of the other two operating segments, no material contribution from franchising, and no surprises, positive or negative.
 Substantial progress has been made over the last two years, both operationally and in terms of balance sheet restructuring.
 With $3.4M of EBITDA in the last twelve months, and the possibility of substantial growth from here, the stock is obviously cheap statistically.
 There would normally be a great deal of private equity interest at this kind of a valuation, but this is a very small deal in today’s environment and management has no desire to change ownership at anywhere near the current valuation.
 Time will obviously tell as to what extent this management team capitalizes on the current opportunity, but it seems like the necessary pieces are in place to take this reincarnated brand a great deal further.

 Noble Roman’s, Inc. (NROM) is over forty years old as an Indiana Corporation, having operated, franchised and licensed versions of the “Noble Roman’s Pizza” brand.
 Founder and Chairman, Paul Mobley, formed NROM in 1972, still leads the company from a strategic standpoint, plays an active CFO and shareholder relations role, and his son, Scott, is President and CEO.
 Locations selling NROM Pizza today include 50 states and Canada.
 While the company has operated and franchised stores with varying degrees of success over the years, the underlying reputation for serving a high quality product has been generally maintained.
 This is evidenced by the most recent commentary in social media (Yelp and Facebook) relative to the openings of Noble Roman’s Craft Pizza and Pub locations (NRCPP), the most recent incarnation of the brand.